packfire-archived/books/starter-guide.md

 You can modify the constant according to where the application is currently located.
 For example, 'local' for local development server and 'test' for the test server.

 Whenever an environment is specified, the configuration file set for the environment will be loaded instead of the default one.
 For example if the environment is set to 'test', Packfire will look for and load 'app.test.yml' first.
-If the contextual configuration file is not found, it will fallback to load the default one, i.e. 'app.yml'.
+If the contextual configuration file is not found, it will load the default one, i.e. 'app.yml'.

 ###<a name="guide-configure-3"></a>app.yml Configuration File